NirmayDas/Legal-Document-AI-Assistant/README.md

 1. Once we have the parsed contracts, and the vectorized/embedded data, we save it to a Knowledge Graph DB, according to the above model/schema
 2. We're using Neo4J for this, but it can work with any KG DB

+**NOTE**: this part isn't implemented, as we coouldn't get it to work in time..
+So, we only implemented the first part (parser agent) and the 3rd part (query agent), but the query agent directly queries from the parsed JSON files...

 ## AI Query Agent

 1. We then implement another AI agent to query/search this DB, as a source for it's RAG-based execution